 In 2011, Lord Black, Gavin Ellwood and Lionel Zetter met and agreed to establish a group for conservatives in communications.
 Its purpose?
 To be an independent and informal industry network that presents like-minded individuals in PR, public affairs, policy-making, digital, marketing, events, publishing, journalism and advertising with the opportunities to mingle, gossip and share ideas, and, where appropriate, provide sector expertise to the Conservative party machine.
 The rest is history.

-Fast forward eight years – and three elections later – and we’ve relaunched with a vision to be more dynamic, proactive, diverse and inclusive.
-If this sounds like something that might interest you please get involved!
+Fast forward ten years – and three elections later – and we’ve a mission to be more dynamic, proactive, diverse and transparent.
+If this sounds like something that might interest you, please get involved!
 Come networking.
-Sponsor and/or host an event.
+Sponsor and/ or host an event.
 Write something for us.
 We’re not flashy and very open to innovating.

 Top lobbyists in Tory group, David Singleton for PRWeek, 12 August 2011:

 Some of the biggest names in the public affairs industry have signed up to a new goup set up to provide unofficial comms advice to the Conservative Party.

 PRWeek revealed last week that Conservatives in Communications is being led by Lord Guy Black, executive director of the Telegraph Media Group and a former Tory comms director under Michael Howard’s leadership.

 The group was quietly launched last month with a private drinks reception on the terrace of former Fleishman-Hillard regional president Kevin Bell’s riverside penthouse flat.